teekaytech/Tic-Tac-Toe/README.md

 - If no player succeed in making the above arrangement till all moves are made, the game is ended in a draw.
 ![screenshot](/assets/img/shot4.png)

-- If the players decide to replay, they can press any key to continue or press 'N' to stop the game.
+- If the players decide to replay, they can press any key to continue or press `N` to stop the game.

 ## Author